dubniczky/Selenium-Testing/readme.md

 ## JMeter Instructions

 The `jmeter` folder contains the JMeter tests.
 Currenty there is a spike test using 3 threads of 15 requests.
 For real-world use this should be higher.

+## Disclaimer

+I in no way promote or take accountability for your use of this software.
+Only use for sites where you have explicit permission to use bots and test performance.

+`notion.so` is not associated or gave no permission to use this on their system, so modify each orrucence of their URL to your own target before use.